Is excellent customer experience equivalent to higher support costs?

 - Understand what their role will entail and write a job description that will bring more relevant applications.

-- Once you post the job profile online, it is time to scan and understand which profile needs to proceed with the hiring process.
+- Once you post the job profile online, it is time to scan and understand which profile needs to proceed for both offline and remote hiring.

 - Schedule online interviews and ask them scenario-based questions.
 This will help you understand how they’ve managed challenging situations during their previous job role or how they may tackle them if hired.